What is Scrum? Scrum Methodology - Roles, Artifacts, Events, & Values

 - Items broken into smaller pieces of work as tasks

-- A story or task board that is used by the teams to view backlog and individuals sign up for work after prioritization
+- A story or task board that is used by the teams to view backlog and what the individuals sign up for work after backlog prioritization

-- Provision for the Development teams to track the sprint progress and check their alignment to sprint goals
+- Provision for the Development teams to track the sprint progress and check their alignment with sprint goals

 All scrum activities are time-boxed and allow teams to inspect their current work and implement those learnings in future time-boxes.